 Why don’t we sell ‘normal’ truffle products?
-Because they’re a complete con…
+Because they’re nothing to do with real truffles…

-Truffle products aimed at home users are almost invariably made with the cheapest and least prized varieties of truffles.
+Truffle products aimed at home chefs are almost invariably made with the cheapest and least prized varieties of truffles.
 This is based on the fact that most buyers won’t really know which truffle variety is which, and since the truffles are being put in the product just for marketing rather than flavour, there’s no point in using the more prized varieties, as it would hugely increase the price with no real benefit.
 They are relying entirely on the fact that the general public won’t know the Latin names so will assume that the product contains the more expensive and famous varieties.

 You need to use a lot of top quality fresh truffle to get any flavour at all in most products.
 And even then the flavour would be relatively mild, therefore not appreciated by those used to the intensely flavoured, mass produced, artificial products.
 Fresh truffles have a delicate flavour and need to be used at their very freshest and very best, in generous quantities and on the correct dish, to appreciate them.

 Fresh white truffles should never be used for truffle products.
 They are far too delicate and precious, also they also have very little actual taste to them – they are prized entirely for their wonderful and intense aroma.
 They’re very expensive of course, but when at their best they’re worth every penny – even if you can only afford to eat them once a year, or even once in a lifetime, then do it – it’s the only way to experience the true magic of white truffles.
-Almost all truffle oils – even the most expensive ones – are fake.
+All commercial truffle oils – even the most expensive ones – are fake.